Studying in the nation’s capital means students have a practically unlimited range of diverse internship sites to choose from.

-Students are expected to participate fully in the life of each setting and to have opportunities to participate in many aspects of their clients' treatment.
-Where appropriate, students may also conduct art therapy assessments and provide individual, group, and family art therapy as primary or adjunct therapists.
+Students are expected to participate fully at each setting and to engage in many aspects of their clients' treatment, such as treatment team meetings, treatment planning, goal setting and much more.
+Students may also conduct art therapy assessments and provide individual, group and family art therapy as primary or adjunct therapists, depending on the site.

 - Children's National Medical Center